vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 - `refresh()` calls `invalidate()` and then invokes the loader (an internal version that sets the `pending` and other flags)
 - `invalidate()` updates the cache entry time in order to force a reload next time it is triggered
-- `pendingLoad()` returns a promise that resolves when the loader is done or `null` if it no load is pending
+- `pendingLoad()` returns a promise that resolves when the loader is done or `null` if no load is currently pending

 Blocking loaders (the default) also return a ref of the returned data by the loader.
 Usually, it makes sense to rename this `data` property: